php-http/documentation/integrations/symfony-bundle.rst

                             type: 'basic'
                             username: 'my_username'
                             password: 'p4ssw0rd'

-See :doc:`full configuration </integrations/symfony-full-configuration>` for
-the full list of plugins you can configure.

 Alternatively, the same configuration also works on a global level.
 With this, you can configure plugins once and then use them in several clients.
 The plugin